Psychopathology and Abnormal Behavior

 In common usuage, sociopath is often used to describe a person with anti-social traits, and psychopath is used to describe a person whose anti-social personality disorder leads to violence.

-Anti-social personality disorder is often determined by the Hare Psychopathy Checklist Revised (HPC-R), a list of twenty personality traits. value of 0 is assigned if the trait is not applicable, 1 if it is somewhat applicable, 2 if it fully applies.
+Anti-social personality disorder is often determined by the Hare Psychopathy Checklist Revised (HPC-R), a list of twenty personality traits.
+A value of 0 is assigned if the trait is not applicable, 1 if it is somewhat applicable, 2 if it fully applies.
 (Read more about Hare and his research on his website Without Conscience.)

 The list: